Skip to content

 {org}/{hive-repo}/

-โ”œโ”€โ”€ directions.md โ† active research directions
+โ”œโ”€โ”€ hive.md โ† team identity, norms, and active research directions

 โ”œโ”€โ”€ sync.json โ† per-member sync metadata

-โ”œโ”€โ”€ hive.md โ† local copy of team identity
+โ”œโ”€โ”€ hive.md โ† local copy of team identity + directions

-โ”œโ”€โ”€ directions.md โ† local copy of team directions
+โ”œโ”€โ”€ members.md โ† local copy of team roster

 โ””โ”€โ”€ sync.json โ† hive_repo URL, last_pull, last_push, member_handle